grame-cncm/faust/architecture/cmajor/README.md

 So for instance to setup a Faust/Cmajor hybrid file edition session:

 - `cmajor-faust-editor hybrid-test2.cmajor` to start editing an hybrid Faust/Cmajor code
-- `cmajor play hybrid.cmajorpatch` to play the Cmajor dynamically generated `hybrid.cmajorpatch`
+- `cmaj play hybrid.cmajorpatch` to play the Cmajor dynamically generated `hybrid.cmajorpatch`

 ## Hybrid Faust/Cmajor Syntax